Why Study Political Science?

 - Participate in a range of department sponsored activities such as guest speakers and the Pizza and Politics forum

-- Present their research and learn professional development skills (such as resume building) in the Senior Seminar
+- Present your research and learn professional development skills (such as resume building) in the Senior Seminar

 Political Science graduates are able to: